-President of Nexant/Chem System's training programs.
-Dr. Plotkin is co-author of a recently published textbook, "Industrial Organic Chemicals, third edition" (Wiley Interscience, 2012) and contributing editor of the American Chemical Society's "Patent Watch" on www. chemistry. org.
-Dr. Plotkin is the holder of thirty US patents and is the author of over twenty-five publications in peer-reviewed journals.
-Dr. Plotkin has a PhD in organometallic chemistry from the University of Pennsylvania and an MBA from PACE University.
-He also was a post- doctoral research fellow at The Ohio State University.
+He is co-author of the textbook, "Industrial Organic Chemicals, third edition" (Wiley Interscience, 2012) and contributing editor of American Chemical Society's "Patent Watch" on www.chemistry.org.

+Dr. Plotkin holds 30 US patents and is the author of over 25 publications in peer-reviewed journals.

+He holds a PhD in organometallic chemistry from University of Pennsylvania, an MBA from PACE University, and was a postdoctoral research fellow at Ohio State University.